Skip to content

 Can driving in the rain ruin my car?

-Rainwater can wreck your car engine, so never leave the bonnet open if you break down in bad weather.
-Instead, get back in the car and phone for help.
+Rainwater could stop engines and electrical systems working properly, so never leave the bonnet open if you break down in bad weather.
+Keep it closed and phone for help.

 Is it illegal to splash pedestrians when driving in rain?